adamency/rustdesk-wiki/Google-Summer-of-Code-2022-Ideas.md

 Skills: Rust, TCP/IP

 Description: RustDesk is using TCP hole punching for P2P connection.
 As we know, QUIC runs over UDP and not TCP, UDP is faster, simpler, and more efficient than TCP.
-RustDesk seeks to support UDP hole punching for P2P connection for better performance under weak network scenario.
+RustDesk seeks to support UDP hole punching for better performance under weak network scenario.

 Rating: Hard